Course

 Introduction

 For both student and registered nurses, patients were the most likely perpetrators.
-However, physicians and male staff members were also at an increased likelihood to be perpetrators of sexual harassment toward registered nurses (2).
+However, this varies, and some research suggests that physicians and patient relatives were also at an increased likelihood of being perpetrators of sexual harassment toward registered nurses (8).
 It is important to remember that sexual harassment is not limited to female registered nurses; male nurses are also at risk of experiencing sexual harassment in the workplace.

 The impacts of sexual harassment affect nurses in many negative ways.
-There are obvious psychological consequences, but there is also evidence to suggest that work performance can also be affected (3).
+There are obvious psychological consequences, but there is also evidence to suggest that work performance and productivity can also be negatively affected (12).
 Many states have recognized the significant impact of this issue and have taken measures to empower nurses to prevent and/or address sexual harassment.

 What Is Sexual Harassment?